andrewthederp/Command-Prompt-2.0/README.md

 * We will review your changes and merge them if they are appropriate.

 # TODO
-- [ ] Add support for more ansi codes
+- [*] Add support for more ansi codes
 - [ ] Add support for window re-sizing
 - [ ] Allow for more customizability
 - [ ] Make the scrollbar better
+- [ ] Add mouse selection
+- [ ] Add hyperlinks and press-able text that execute functions

 # Credits
 * AndreawTheDerp - Creator, maintainer